Fees for Entry in 2022

 - Second-hand books may be available.

 - Books are also available in the library.

 - All MBA students will receive a small printing/photocopying credit from the School upon starting.
 Any other print/photocopying costs will need to be covered by the students.

 - Students will be required to cover the costs of their own project expenses unless they are able to secure sponsorship from a company.

 - Expenses may include travel, subsistence and consumables.

-- For a Capstone Project based in the UK, costs are typically around £500.
+- For a final project based in the UK, costs are typically around £500.

 Career Treks and Country Treks

 - Students of the MBA programme can choose to participate in career treks and country treks which are extra-curricular.